iversonLv/dotaProject/README.md

   - [] Update ngfor with trackby?
   - [x] Update sub navigation as share component (2021.2.6)
-  - [x] update nav title to support teams detail and player detail (2021.2.6) [] Deploy
+  - [x] update nav title to support teams detail and player detail (2021.2.6)
+  - [x] Update all isLoading = true for all page? update all subscribe method with !data.isLoading?
+[] Deploy
   - [x] Setup the repo on github page(2021.2.26)
   - [x] Deploy to github page (2021.2.26)